 You can also find a report about the top browsers and operating systems that your users use under Audience -> Technology -> Browser & OS.
 To see the top overall screen resolutions, set the Primary Dimension for the report to Screen Resolution.

-Note that if you don’t have access to your analytics data, you can request an export in CVS or PDF from your web or marketing team.
+Note that if you don’t have access to your analytics data, you can request an export in CSV or PDF from your web or marketing team.
 If you are starting a brand new project, you can search the web for the most popular mobile screen resolution.

 Let’s assume we’ve identified that 360x640 resolution and iPhone devices are most popular with our users.
-Next, will open Chrome DevTools, toggle Device Mode and setup our mabl Trainer to start training our first mobile test.
+Next, we'll open Chrome DevTools, toggle Device Mode and setup our mabl Trainer to start training our first mobile test.

 To open Chrome DevTools hit F12 or use the menu View -> Developer -> Developer Tools.
 Then, we can make the most out of the screen space by docking the DevTools to the right of the browser window from the three dots menu.
 We are now ready to enter Device Mode from the mobile icon on the left of the menu.